top of page

 • Trembling or shaking, especially in the hands or legs

 Usually, these physical symptoms are quite uncomfortable and can even feel scary.
-And unfortunately, experiencing any of these symptoms can reinforce the fear you feel about social interactions.
+Unfortunately, experiencing any of these symptoms can reinforce the fear you feel about social interactions.
 If you’ve ever found yourself in a situation where you had to deal with social anxiety – being called on in class, having to make a public presentation, or being required to play dodgeball in P.E., for instance – you may have felt so embarrassed that it made you avoid social interactions even more.

 That’s the problem with anxiety disorders – the physical symptoms you feel as a result of your anxiety are so uncomfortable that they can cause your fear and anxiety to increase.